-Analysis - Corporate perspective
+Analysis - Corporate Perspective

-- 22. The City of Leicester lies in the centre of the County and forms the main cultural, tourism, leisure, employment and retail hub for the County area, and for many in our local communities it also forms the place where they live and/or work. - 23.
-Other cities in close proximity such as Nottingham and Derby provide a similar role, yet none provide the unique identity, sense of place and pride regarding strength, diversity and sporting prowess as our 'Central City', Leicester. - 24.
-Cities by their nature are dynamic, ever changing, and some of this change is likely to have been accelerated by the current COVID-19 pandemic.
-In particular an acceleration in online retail and related implications such as a decrease in demand for retail floorspace, an increase in demand for floorspace for fulfilments centres, and differing logistics requirements etc. Other change includes an increase in remote working, use of local centres, walking, cycling and use and appreciation of local green spaces.
-Although it may be considered untimely in this period of uncertainly to plan for the next 15 years it is wise to do so to provide a robust framework and clear direction of travel which provides sufficient flexibility to deal well with uncertainly and accelerated changes. - 25.
-Most homes and businesses in Oadby and Wigston Borough, and many homes and businesses in Blaby District, Charnwood Borough, Harborough District and to a lesser extent in Hinckley and Bosworth Borough are located within the built framework of Leicester.
-This emphasises the importance of ensuring that for these communities, as well as those who live in the Leicestershire market towns and more rural settlements in Leicestershire, the policies and proposals of the new emerging City of Leicester Local Plan seek to protect, enhance and create attractive and desirable places to live and work.
-This is in addition to the
+- 39. The City of Leicester lies in the centre of the County and forms the main cultural, tourism, leisure, employment and retail hub for Leicestershire, and for many local communities it also forms the place where they live or work. - 40.
+Other cities in close proximity such as Nottingham and Derby provide a similar role, yet none provide the unique identity, sense of place and pride regarding strength, diversity and sporting prowess as the 'Central City', Leicester.

-- need for the City Centre to function well and effectively in the 21st century.
-Often this will relate to the function of more local urban centres, the quality of the local built and natural environment and the ability to access by sustainable modes open spaces, other nearby communities as well as the City Centre. - 26.
-It is noted that the quantified unmet need for housing for the City means that all five strategic sites, CDA sites, general sites and windfalls are all required to come forward in the plan period to lessen the unmet need that needs to be redistributed to Leicestershire districts.
-The need for Leicester City to maximise delivery is in the interests of all authorities in the Leicester and Leicestershire HMA and reflects the long term spatial growth steer given in the SGP. - 27.
-On the whole the draft Local Plan is clear, comprehensive and well balanced in its proposals for future planned development.
-However, there are areas for improvement, clarification and where assurances needs to be given.
+- 41. Cities by their nature are dynamic, ever changing.
+In recent months some of this change is likely to have been accelerated by the COVID-19 pandemic, in particular an acceleration in online retail and related implications such as a fall in demand for retail floorspace, more demand for floorspace for fulfilment centres, and differing logistics requirements etc. Other change includes an increase in remote working, use of local centres, walking, cycling and use and appreciation of local green spaces.
+Although it may be considered untimely in this period of uncertainly to plan for the next 15 years it is wise to do so to provide a robust framework and clear direction of travel which provides sufficient flexibility to deal well with uncertainly and accelerated changes. - 42.
+Most homes and businesses in Oadby and Wigston, and many homes and businesses in Blaby, Charnwood, Harborough and, to a lesser extent, in Hinckley and Bosworth are located within the Leicester Urban Area as defined by the Office for National Statistics.
+This emphasises the importance of ensuring that for these communities, as well as those who live in the Leicestershire market towns and more rural settlements, the policies and proposals of the emerging draft Local Plan seek to protect, enhance and create attractive and desirable places to live and work.
+This is in addition to the need for the city centre to function well and effectively in the 21st century.
+Often this will relate to the function of more local urban centres, the quality of the local built and natural environment, and the ability to access by sustainable modes of transport -open spaces and other nearby communities as well as the city centre. - 43.
+It is noted that the quantified unmet need for housing for the City means that all five strategic sites, CDA sites, general sites and windfalls are all required to come forward in the Plan period to lessen the unmet need that will ultimately need to be redistributed among Leicestershire districts.
+The need for Leicester to maximise delivery is in the interests of all authorities in the Leicester and Leicestershire HMA and reflects the long term spatial growth steer set out in the SGP. - 44.
+On the whole it is considered that the draft Local Plan is clear, comprehensive and well balanced in its proposals for future planned development.
+However, there are areas for improvement, clarification and where assurances need to be given.
 The key comments are listed below with the full detailed comments included in the appendix.

-28. Key comments include:
+45. Key comments include: